|

 - Air pollution control technology, and

-Emphasis will be equally on concepts and applications covering
+Emphasis will be equally on (must know) concepts and (how to) applications covering

 broad areas such as physics, chemistry, biology, probability and statistics,

-fluid mechanics constituting environmental engineering systems and designs.
+fluid mechanics that constitute environmental engineering systems and designs.

 |